Skewjo/SysLat_Firmware/README.md

 # SysLat_Firmware

-Arduino firmware for SysLat project
+Arduino/Custom PCB firmware for SysLat project.

+Repo for SysLat Software for Windows can be found here: https://github.com/Skewjo/

+This repo in particular is a bit disorganized at the moment, but will be organized very soon.